The End Ecocide on Earth initiative

 End Ecocide on Earth is an international grassroots citizens movement founded in 2012, created to carry out a European Citizens Initiative calling for the European Parliament to recognise the crime of Ecocide.
 The movement grew into a fully international campaign focused on the recognition and addition of Ecocide to the Rome Statute as the 5th Crime Against Peace alongside Genocide, War Crimes, Crimes of Aggression and Crimes against humanity.
 International volunteers working on this initiative come from all walks of life many with legal, scientific and managerial backgrounds.

 We are a non-government organisation that relies solely on donations from individuals who share our concern for the Earth and its inhabitants.
 We believe that rights for the environment are fundamentally connected with human rights and the rights of indigenous peoples.
-We support the universal declaration of human rights and the United Nations Declaration of the Rights of Indigenous peoples.
+We support the universal declaration of human rights, the United Nations Declaration of the Rights of Indigenous peoples and the right of indigenous peoples as enshrined in the legally binding International Labour Movement (ILO) convention 169.

 The ultimate goal of the initiative is that ecocide will be recognised as a crime